 Governance and Management

 The governance and management structure of the PRIF is designed to ensure that it is accountable to both its development partners and country partner governments.
-The current PRIF governance structure consists of:
+The current PRIF governance structure comprises:

-Senior Management Team (SMT) - consists of a senior representative from each of the development partners.
+Senior Management Team (SMT) - comprises senior representatives from each of the development partners.
 Responsible for overall direction and partner input into PRIF.

-Infrastructure Working Group (IWG) – consists of a senior officer-level staff member from each of the development partners.
+PRIF Management Committee (PMC) – comprises senior officer-level staff members from each of the development partners.
 Responsible for PRIF management and strategy implementation, including ongoing input into the PRIF design process.

 - Advisory services – technical assistance to Pacific island countries for sector planning, policy, regulatory and institutional reforms, capacity development, technical assistance, activity development, and brokerage of investment activities.